Find out where and when to ski Cyprus and enjoy the best of the Cyprus snow

 Have fun in the snow and swim in the sea afterwards if you dare!

 And if there's no snow to ski Cyprus, hike one of the many beautiful nature trails instead:)

-Tip: It really helps to have a nature trail route guide like the Rother guide, my most used book since coming to the island, so you don't get lost!
+Tip: It really helps to have a nature trail route guide like the Rother walking guide for Cyprus, my most used book since coming to the island, so you don't get lost!